SmartTokenLabs/TokenScript/doc/design_paper.md

 __1. Tokenisation means representing all kind of assets as a token on a blockchain.__ This requires bundling a token with its transactions rules and behaviour patterns.
 It takes them off the system where they initially grew in and frees them to be traded or used in different context.

-__2. Tokenisatoins must allow users to interact with different systems through the tokens:__ In the car example, the car token is issued by the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and the maker's own web service (the *Locate* action), yet it needs to work in other environments.
+__2. Tokenisation must allow users to interact with different systems through the tokens:__ In the car example, the car token is issued by the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and the maker's own web service (the *Locate* action), yet it needs to work in other environments.
 The *Auction* action, for example, is provided by a third party auction web service.
 The user accesses auction services through the token without the need of signing up and proving ownership.
 The *List for sharing* is provided by another third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
 And so on.

 The owner must be able to access all those markets solely through this Token.
 The token becomes the fundamental and atomic base for economic interactions.